Scottish Highlands & Orkney - October 2019

 In the days leading up to the event, we watched the weather forecasting with increasing worry.
 Hopes of sunshine quickly faded when the yellow weather warnings emerged for storms, rain and wind.
 So be it, we shrugged, and went shopping for waterproof trousers and wellies.

 Boomtown isn't anywhere near as big as say, Glastonbury, it is quite a new event (this was the tenth year) and had been growing quickly.
 I really feel like the event could use some better organisation at a ground level.
 Sure, the marketing and stage design is top level, but by crikey the stewarding was shocking!
 Arriving on site we were misled for directions to our campsite by multiple stewards.
-What should have been a 1 mile walk from the West Gate to our campsite turned into a 3 mile trek around in circles - not fun when you each have 90kg of hand luggage and it's raining.
+What should have been a 1 mile walk from the West Gate to our campsite turned into a 3 mile trek around in circles.

-But I wasn't at Boomtown to point out health and safety, I was on holiday.
-My partner and friends did very well to shift my grumpy mood the next morning.
-We went exploring into the beautifully decorated Psy Forests, Tangled Woods and then the City Centre itself.
+The next day we went exploring into the beautifully decorated Psy Forests, Tangled Woods and then the Town Centre itself.
 The stages were ornately done with love and craft at each and every corner.
 There was also a surprisingly good selection of hot food available catering for veggies and vegans too.
 We had packed a lot of soup sachets and a camping stove, but we ended up buying hot jacket potatoes, Thai street food and vegetarian chili filled baguettes for dinner instead.
 T'was yummy, and good fuel for dancing!

 Apparently after the previous year there had been complaints about the sound quality at the stages, so great technical care went into this year's set up to make everyone sound louder and clearer.
 It paid off and every band I got the privilege of seeing sounded amazing, even when standing toward the back.
 I won't try to list every single band and DJ I saw (I lost track anyway) but here were the highlights for me: